 In terms of the new legal order in the UK and timescales, you may be aware that the original 'Brexit' date was 29 April 2019 at 23.00 hours, however, this was changed on the 12 April 2019, after the European Union granted the UK a six-month extension.
 The UK therefore had until 31 October 2019 to arrange to leave the EU with a deal.
 It then applied for this to be extended again, which took it up to 31 January 2020.
 It finally left the EU under the Withdrawal Agreement it agreed shortly before departure.
 However, many commentators - political, legal and otherwise - argue the departure was rushed and unplanned.
-Some of the legal issues arising today seem to point to this, evidence for the module will consider.
-Despite the Withdrawal Agreement being a formal process and document, it is effectively "live", and so it is and will remain the subject of significant dispute, and will likely be the subject of legal proceedings for many years to come.
+Some of the legal issues arising today seem to point to this, and is among some of the legal evidence the module will help you consider.
+Despite the Withdrawal Agreement being a formal process and document, it is effectively "live", and so it is and will remain the subject of significant dispute and legal proceedings for many years to come.

 Overall, the module will entail an attendance workload of approximately 28 hours.
 This does not include your consultation of reading and materials, and any extra-curricular study, which you are directed to and encouraged to pursue in your own time (private study).

-Formal timetabled teaching and sessions will take place over the course of five weeks, beginning on the week commencing 27 May 2024.
-One week will then be allotted for your assessment, on the week commencing 8 July 2024, with a pre-examination revision class, and then an open book, online examination, allowing you the freedom to post your exam any time during the day of 12 July 2024.
-Full details on the module classes and schedule will be listed in the module handbook.
-The course will end following the examination on 12 July 2023, before which there will be a consultation and revision classes in the last week.
-Results will then be published by the FU Berlin administration team.
+Formal timetabled teaching and sessions will take place over the course of six weeks, beginning on the week commencing 12 May 2025.
+One week will then be allotted for your assessment, on the week commencing 23 June 2025, with a pre-examination revision class, and then an open book, online examination, allowing you the freedom to post your exam any time during the day of 27 June 2025.
+Full details on the module classes and schedule will be listed in the module handbook, which follows.
+Results to the exam assessment will then be published by the FU Berlin administration team in the week that follows.

-Students have usually performed extremely well on the module after full consideration of the lectures and recommended materials, and the examination is designed in such a way as to generously grade and reward such effort.
+Students have usually performed extremely well on the module after full consideration of the lectures and recommended materials, and the examination is designed in such a way as to generously grade and reward such efforts.
 Should there be a conflict between your examination on this module and your core FU examinations, adjustments can usually be made to accommodate your examination submission.

-The language of instruction will be English (British, United Kingdom), though your Lecturer and Professor uses a number of other languages and may occasionally refer to certain terms or expressions in these languages for ease, understanding, and/or comparison.
+The language of instruction will be English (British, United Kingdom), though your Professor and Lecturer uses a number of other languages and may occasionally refer to certain terms or expressions in these languages for ease, understanding, and/or comparison.
 No prior knowledge of the laws of E&W or the common law is required to participate in the module.

-Your Lecturer and Professor welcomes any questions you may have ahead of or during the course.
+Your Professor and Lecturer welcomes any questions you may have ahead of or during the course, and encourages these to be brought to the class, so answers can be shared with all participants.
 Please contact him on an email address associated with his primary institution.